 To send patches, you will need to be able to have a mail transport client installed:

 sudo apt-get install esmtp

 Now you will be able to send email through git-send-email.
 However, we also recommend having a mail client installed that can handle plain text patch format.
 Our recommendation is a text-based email client called mutt:

 You may want to send patches with the git send-email command, so you need to install the git-email package:

 sudo apt-get install gitk

-In the git/kernels/linux/ directory, run
+In the git/kernels/staging/ directory, run

 That will make ctags for the source code.
 When you start editing code in vim from the base directory (git/kernels/staging/), you can use the CTRL+] to look up the definition of a function.
 See the [http://vim.wikia.com/wiki/Browsing_programs_with_tags ctags entry] in the vim tips wiki for more info.